Tupsu/TaskManager/README.md

 # TaskManager

-TaskManager is Simple jQuery Mobile app that retrivies tasks from intalio.
+TaskManager(https://github.com/Tupsu/TaskManager) is simple jQuery Mobile app that retrivies tasks from intalio.

 ## Features
 * Find tasks that are available for current user.